Welcome to today's edition of the Rush 24-7 podcast.

 She's done well in school, but she could have done better.

-You riveted her with your comments on being able to do anything and go as far in life as you want, as long as you have the passion and the desire and the work ethic to do it.
+In addition to making her laugh harder than she has laughed in a long time, you riveted her with your comments on being able to do anything and go as far in life as you want as long as you have the passion and the desire and the work ethic to do it.

 Your message of self-reliance really hit home with her.

-We talked about it when we went to dinner afterwards.
+We went to dinner afterwards.

-I I can't thank you enough.
+I can't thank you enough.

 We have a beautiful and wonderful daughter.

-She's been fretting over her future due in large part to the doom and gloom she's fed in and out of school, every day by others.
+She's been fretting over her future due in large part to the doom and gloom she's fed in and out of school every day by others.

 Your message has renewed her vigor and enthusiasm.